derekelkins/ipgcc/README.md

 Here are the requirements on the input when it is not a string.

 - It must have a `length` field that behaves as usual.
+(This can be omitted if you don't rely on the default values when you call a rule function.)
 - Array index notation should work on it, e.g. `input[i]`.
 This should return a number.
-It will compared against `s.charCodeAt(i)` for terminals.
+It will be compared against `s.charCodeAt(i)` for terminals.
 - It should have a `slice` function that behaves as usual.
 This slice function will only ever be called with two arguments.
 The output of this slice function must obey the same requirements as here (or be a string).
+(The `slice` function is only used for `{ id = *[l, r] }`, so it can be omitted if you don't use that.)

 ## Examples